-- 1. Configure outlets.
-See Configuring Outlets on a PowerStrip (on page 99). - 2.
-Associate each outlet with the node that it powers.
-See Interfaces for Managed Powerstrip Connections (on page 130).
+1. Configure outlets.
+See Configuring Outlets on a PowerStrip (on page 97).

+2. Associate each outlet with the node that it powers.
+See Interfaces for Managed Powerstrip Connections (on page 137).

-Delete a PowerStrip Connected to an SX 3.0 or KSX Device
+Delete a PowerStrip Connected to an SX 3.0 Device

-You can visually delete a powerstrip connected to an SX 3.0, KSX, or P2SC device even if the powerstrip is still physically connected.
-If you physically disconnect a powerstrip from the SX 3.0, KSX, or P2SC device with which it is associated, the powerstrip still appears in the Devices tab beneath that device.
+You can visually delete a powerstrip connected to an SX 3.0 device even if the powerstrip is still physically connected.
+If you physically disconnect a powerstrip from the SX 3.0 device with which it is associated, the powerstrip still appears in the Devices tab beneath that device.
 To remove it from display, you must delete the powerstrip.

-- 1. In the Devices tab, select the PowerStrip you want to delete. - 2.
-Choose Devices > Device Manager > Delete Device. - 3.
+- 1. In the Devices tab, select the PowerStrip you want to delete. - Choose Devices > Device Manager > Delete Device. - 3.
 Click OK to delete the PowerStrip.
 A message appears when the PowerStrip has been deleted.
 The PowerStrip icon is removed from the Devices tab.

-Change a PowerStrip's Device or Port Association (SX 3.0, KSX)
+Change a PowerStrip's Device or Port Association (SX 3.0)

-If a PowerStrip is physically moved from one SX 3.0 or KSX device or port to another SX 3.0 or KSX device or port, you must change the association in the PowerStrip Profile in CC-SG.
+If a PowerStrip is physically moved from one SX 3.0 device or port to another device or port, you must change the association in the PowerStrip Profile in CC-SG.

 - 1. In the Devices tab, select the PowerStrip that has been moved. - 2.
-Click the Managing Device drop-down menu, and then select the SX 3.0 or KSX device that is connected to this powerstrip. - 3.
-Click the Managing Port drop-down menu, and then select the port on the SX 3.0 or KSX device to which this powerstrip is connected. - 4.
+Click the Managing Device drop-down menu, and then select the SX 3.0 device that is connected to this powerstrip. - 3.
+Click the Managing Port drop-down menu, and then select the port on the SX 3.0 device to which this powerstrip is connected. - 4.
 Click OK.